asclepius/paulkulyk.com/README.markdown

 # About

-This is the data for Jason Rudolph's [blog](http://jasonrudolph.com/blog "http://jasonrudolph.com/blog") and [website](http://jasonrudolph.com "http://jasonrudolph.com").
+This is the data for Paul Kulyk's [blog](http://paulkulyk.com/blog "http://paulkulyk.com/blog") and [website](http://paulkulyk.com "http://paulkulyk.com").
-I use [Jekyll](http://github.com/mojombo/jekyll) to transform the content of this repo into the static site hosted at [jasonrudolph.com](http://jasonrudolph.com "http://jasonrudolph.com").
+I use [Jekyll](http://github.com/mojombo/jekyll) to transform the content of this repo into the static site hosted at [paulkulyk.com](http://paulkulyk.com "http://paulkulyk.com").

 # License